Miquel Hudin · Full Version

 Branching Out

-After the first Dot Com flame out, I traveled to Europe to visit my father’s roots in, Croatia.
+After the first Dot Com flame out, I went on a lengthy trip to Europe, visit my father’s familial roots in Croatia.
 Tasting wines from grapes I couldn’t pronounce and learning how California’s Zinfandel did on its native shores made my horizons go atomic.

 The Books & Europe

-Having specialized in Spain, the Balkans, and Caucasus, I also started writing for various English-language publications including: the World of Fine Wine, Decanter, Harpers, Guildsomm, TimAtkin.com, Wine & Spirits, Meininger’s, Alquimie (now sadly defunct), JancisRobinson.com, Berry Brothers & Rudd, Root & Vine, Hitta Vin (in Swedish), Oenologique, The Buyer, Barcelona Metropolitan, Vadevi (in Catalan), and probably a few others I’ve forgotten.
+Having specialized in Spain, the Balkans, and Caucasus, I also started writing for various English-language publications including: the World of Fine Wine, Decanter, Harpers, Guildsomm, TimAtkin.com, Wine & Spirits, Meininger’s, Alquimie (now sadly defunct), JancisRobinson.com, Berry Brothers & Rudd, Root & Vine, Hitta Vin (in Swedish), Oenologique, The Buyer, Barcelona Metropolitan, as well as Vadevi and Cupatges (both in Catalan).

 All the while I’ve been maintaining a regular flow of wine content on this website for over 10 years.
 The name changed several times until finally re-launching it as a subscription magazine in 2019.